Azure/azure-iot-sdks/doc/get_started/python-devbox-setup.md

     * To build with python 3.4 or 3.5, run `./build.sh --build-python 3.4` or `./build.sh --build-python 3.5` respectively
 5. After a successful build, the `iothub_client.so` Python extension module is copied to the **python/device/samples** folder.
 Please follow instructions in [Sample applications](#samplecode) to run the Python samples.

+###Known build issues:
+1. On some small footprint Linux devices, like a *Raspberry Pi* using Raspbian OS, the following build error may occur: `virtual memory exhausted: Cannot allocate memory`.
+In such a case please try to increase the swap file size on your platform and retry the build.
+2. CentOS7: Only Python 2.7 is supported due to a missing boost-python3 library package.

 <a name="windows"/>
 ## Build the Python iothub_client module on Windows using Nuget packages (recommended)